-Yay me – I just released an AlloApp! 🎉 The first of many apps to come, this basic drawing board was built side-by-side with the continuous development of our AlloUI Library.
-The purpose of this library is to enable anyone to build their own AlloApps!
-So if you don’t like my drawing board – just […]
+Yay me – I just released an AlloApp! 🎉 The first of many to come, this basic drawing board is a server-side-running, inherently collaborative “tool” to be used simultaneously by multiple people in a virtual Place.
+It’s being built side-by-side with the continuous development of our AlloUI Library, whose purpose is to enable anyone to […]

 Building our dream company, Alloverse has not been easy, yet because of our incredible team, it has been a delightful journey this far (no we aren’t done, yet — but we got things to show, and above all, a mission that we are passionate about).
 Working 9 to 5 everyday and on Alloverse at night, during summer […]